-status = 0
+try {

-ic = None
+communicator = Ice.Util.initialize(ref args);

-try:
+// ...

-ic = Ice.initialize(sys.argv)
+} catch (Exception ex) {

-...
+Console.Error.WriteLine(ex);

-except:
+status = 1;

-traceback.print_exc()
+}

-status = 1
+// ...

-...
+}

 '''

-Ice.initialize accepts the argument list that is passed to the program by the operating system.
-The function scans the argument list for any command-line options that are relevant to the lce run time; any such options are removed from the argument list so, when Ice.initialize returns, the only options and arguments remaining are those that concern your application.
+Ice.Util.initialize accepts the argument vector that is passed to Main by the operating system.
+The method scans the argument vector for any command-line options that are relevant to the Ice run time; any such options are removed from the argument vector so, when Ice.Util. initialize returns, the only options and arguments remaining are those that concern your application.
 If anything goes wrong during initialization, initialize throws an exception.